Traditional employees have income tax deducted before they get paid by their employer.

 Who needs to submit a tax return?

-It’s also worth noting that those who were employed by an organisation but received a taxable income of above £100,000 also must sign up for self-assessment, even if they have already been taxed at source.
+It’s also worth noting that those who were employed by an organisation but received a taxable income of above £100,000 in total must also sign up for self-assessment, even if they have already been taxed at source.

 Contact your accountant or HMRC if you’re unsure about this requirement.

-Finally, and most relevant to readers of this site – if you’re a company director you’ll definitely need to sign up and declare your income, too.
+Finally, and most relevant to readers of this site, if you’re a company director, you need to report and pay tax on any untaxed sources of income too.

-If you’re unsure, you can use this handy online tool on the Gov.UK website, which will determine whether or not you need to submit a SATR.
+If you’re unsure, you can use the handy online tool on the Gov.UK website, which will determine whether you need to submit a SATR.

 What are the deadlines?